 Ginger imparts a warming sharpness that’s a boon to anything Asian, though best used sparely and only with other ingredients such as lemongrass or onion.

-Just don’t rely on mere bones and water.
+One last thing.
+Whatever you do, don’t rely on mere bones and water.
 Trust us.
-[Editor’s Note: When we—and by “we,” we really mean Renee—first made homemade chicken stock as a very young twenty-something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assure that the gods of stockmaking would smile favorably upon this effort.
+[Editor’s Note: When we (and by “we,” we really mean our editor in chief, Renee) first made homemade chicken stock as a very young twenty-something straight out of college, she poured water over roasted bones and let the potion simmer for hours, assured that the gods of stockmaking would smile favorably upon this effort.
 They did not.
 Let it be a lesson to you.
-It certainly was to her, er, us.]
+It certainly was to her.]

 Slow Cooker Chicken Stock Recipe